 In February 2009, the Company issued 12,039,794 shares of its common stock at a purchase price of \$7.13 per share pursuant to a private placement.
 In addition to the shares of the Company's common stock, warrants to purchase up to 6,019,897 additional shares of the Company's common stock were also issued as part of the transaction at a price of \$0.125 per warrant.
 Each warrant is immediately exercisable and has a five-year term.
 The warrants may be exercised through either cash or net exercise for one share of common stock at a price of \$7.84 and have been accounted for as permanent equity.
-As of December 31, 2012, all warrants related to the private placement were outstanding.
+During December 2013, warrants to purchase an aggregate of 590,893 shares of the Company's common stock were exercised at a price of \$10.01, resulting in a total of 128,095 shares issued on a net exercise basis.
+As of December 31, 2013, warrants related to the private placement to purchase up to 5,429,004 additional shares of the Company's common stock remained outstanding.